Brian Aker

 Aker has been known to offer a Perl Certification Course at the University of Washington.
 He has also worked on the Virtual Hospital project, providing the Internet's first medical website, while at the University of Iowa Hospital and Clinics.

 While not traveling and presenting at about six open source related conferences a year, he resides in Seattle, Washington.
 Some of the conferences Aker has presented at are OSCON, LinuxFest Northwest, Southern California Linux Expo, and the MySQL Users Conference & Expo.
 He is also the maintainer of the C client library for the Memcached server.
 He also maintains the current version of Gearman.

-He is a commentator on the prolific creation of NoSQL databases giving Ignite talks on its evolution.
+He is a commentator on the creation of NoSQL databases giving Ignite talks on its evolution.

 A list of MySQL projects Brian Aker has created: